Positively curved Riemannian orbifolds and Alexandrov spaces with circle symmetry in dimension 4: Preliminaries

 \begin{proposition} Any positively curved $3$-space is homeomorphic to a quotient of $\sph^3$ by some finite subgroup $\Gamma$ of $\O(4)$.
 In particular, it is homeomorphic to the suspension of $\rp^2$ or to a spherical manifold. \end{proposition}

-The Alexandrov space is orientable if and only if the manifold part is orientable (see Lemma 2.3 in~\cite{HS}).
+By Lemma 3.3 in~\cite{HS}, an Alexandrov space without boundary, $X$, is orientable if and only if its manifold part is orientable.
 If, for some $p \in X$, $\Sigma_p$ is not orientable, then $X$ does not even admit a local orientation near $p$.
-In general, if the space is not orientable, it may be obtained as the quotient of an orientable Alexandrov space by an isometric involution.
+In general, if the space is not orientable, it may be obtained as the quotient of an orientable Alexandrov space by an isometric involution by Theorem 3.4 in \cite{HS} (cf. \cite{GGG2} for the $3$-dimensional case).

-In an oriented Alexandrov space, we may define the {\em intersection number}, $\I{\cdot}{\cdot}$, which we will use for two curves in a surface, or for a curve and a surface in a $3$-dimensional space.
-In this paper, we will only carry out these calculations in the manifold portion of the space.
+In an oriented Alexandrov space $X$, the {\em intersection number} of two subsets $A$ and $B$, $\I{A}{B}$, is defined as usual on the manifold part of $X$.
+In this paper, $A$ and $B$ are either two curves in a surface, or a curve and a surface in a $3$-dimensional space.

 We recall Petrunin's analogue of Synge's Theorem ~\cite{Pet1} for Alexandrov spaces, giving here the version from~\cite{HS}.

 \begin{theorem}[Generalized Synge's Theorem] Let $X$ be an Alexandrov space of dimension $n$ with $\curv \geq 1$. \begin{enumerate} \item Let $X$ be even-dimensional.
 If $X$ is either orientable or locally non-orientable then $X$ is simply connected, and otherwise it has fundamental group $\zzz_2$. \item If $X$ is odd-dimensional and locally orientable then $X$ is orientable. \end{enumerate} \end{theorem}